The Six Basic Doctrines of Christianity

 Baptism of the Holy Spirit

 Being baptized into Christ is essentially one-in-the-same as being “born of the Spirit” (John 3:3,6), but being born of the Spirit is distinct from the baptism of the Spirit, although they can occasionally happen at the same time.
-When you’re born of the Spirit, the Spirit is in you (Romans 8:9 & 1 Corinthians 6:19), whereas when you’re baptized in the Spirit, the Spirit is all over you because you’re immersed with the Spirit.
-It’s the difference between drinking a glass of water and jumping into a lake.
+When you’re born of the Spirit, the Spirit is in you (Romans 8:9 & 1 Corinthians 6:19), whereas when you’re baptized in the Spirit, the Spirit is all over you because you’re covered or overwhelmed by the Spirit.
+It’s the difference between drinking a glass of water and jumping into a pure mountain lake.
 Think about it.

 Speaking in tongues is the initial physical evidence of the baptism of the Holy Spirit.
 While speaking in tongues is not the Holy Spirit and the Holy Spirit is not speaking in tongues, they go hand in hand.
 Here are five scriptural examples of people receiving this baptism: